-Link Exchange programs are quick and easy way to drive traffic and improvise search engines results.
-Bloggers like link exchanges because this way they increase their site’s rankings in eyes of search engines with less efforts.
-This provides traffic from other sites, possible permanent readers and more page views for your site.
+Link exchange programs are a quick and easy way to drive traffic and improve search engine results.
+Bloggers like link exchanges because they increase their site’s rankings in the eyes of search engines with little effort.
+This provides traffic from other sites, possible readers, and more page views.

-But there’s a risk involved in behind and interestingly this all works on short-term basis!
-How?
-Let me Explain.
+But this all works on a short-term basis!

 ..Excessive link exchanges, could “negatively impact your site’s ranking in search results.”

 Don’t participate in link schemes designed to increase your site’s ranking or PageRank.
 In particular, avoid links to web spammers or “bad neighborhoods” on the web, as your own ranking may be affected adversely by those links.

 …some webmasters engage in link exchange schemes and build partner pages exclusively for the sake of cross-linking, disregarding the quality of the links, the sources, and the long-term impact it will have on their sites.
 This is in violation of Google’s webmaster guidelines and can negatively impact your site’s ranking in search results.
 Examples of link schemes can include:

 * Links intended to manipulate PageRank